Frequently asked questions

 All halls have laundry facilities with washing machines and dryers.
 Students need to provide their own detergent and baskets.

 Mt Helen (Peter Lalor and Bella Guerin) and Camp Street residents, please note, parking permits are required to park in the zone 4 residential carparks.
-Complete the student parking registration form and follow the links to the housing portal to purchase your parking permit.
+Complete the student parking registration form and follow the links to the Campus Life Portal to purchase your parking permit.
 Following payment, permits are available for collection from the FedUni Living office.